grasshopper47/NFTOpt/readme.md

 `npm run next:dev`

-You can edit the React components and work on other front-end related code without rebuilding, it auto-refreshes on save.
+You can edit the React components and work on other front-end related code without rebuilding, as it auto-refreshes on save